 Creating a greener WAM

-The 50-year-old windows and skylights in the Higgins Education Wing (HEW) are being replaced with new, energy efficient, thermal pane units.
-This project will improve energy efficiency by keeping heat in during winter and reflecting solar gain in summer, as well as keep studio, public gathering, and office spaces comfortable year-round.
-It will also help make the Museum’s building more environmentally sustainable by reducing energy use and contributing to lower greenhouse gas emissions.
+In 2022, the 50-year-old windows in the Higgins Education Wing were replaced with new, energy efficient, thermal pane units.
+This project improves energy efficiency by maintaining heat during winter and reflecting solar gain in summer, while keeping studio, public gathering, and office spaces comfortable year-round.
+It also helps make the Museum’s building more environmentally sustainable by reducing energy use and contributing to lower greenhouse gas emissions.

-The original single-pane windows, installed when the HEW was constructed in 1968, are in poor condition.
-Rusted steel frames, cracked glass, and inadequate thermal performance make this window upgrade a priority and part of an overall campus improvement plan outlined in the Museum’s Strategic Plan 2022-2026.
-Care has been taken to maintain the original mullion configuration and as much of the original detail as possible in the replacement windows.
+The original single-pane windows, installed when the wing was constructed in 1968, were in poor condition.
+Rusted steel frames, cracked glass, and inadequate thermal performance made this window upgrade a priority and part of an overall campus improvement plan outlined in the Museum’s Strategic Plan 2022-2027.
+Care was taken to maintain the original mullion configuration and as much of the original detail as possible in the replacement windows.

 Built by The Architects Collaborative (TAC)—an internationally renowned firm co-founded by the German architect and Bauhaus founder, Walter Gropius—the Higgins Education Wing is historically significant.
 It is also vital to the Museum’s mission and ability to serve our community with studio art classes and public programming.
-This upgrade, planned in coordination with Worcester and Massachusetts Historical Commission (WHC/ MHC), will ensure the HEW is a safe, comfortable, and inspiring space for many years to come.
+This upgrade, planned in coordination with Worcester and Massachusetts Historical Commission (WHC/ MHC), ensures the education wing remains a safe, comfortable, and inspiring space for many years to come.